 One of the educator’s core tasks is to enable children to understand the worldviews that underpin global society and culture.
 Our responsibility is to promote an awareness of how beliefs, practices and values interact so that students are equipped for life both in modern Britain and multi-cultural society.
 Religious Education recognises the human need to develop a sense of belonging and provides a context for learning about individual and group identity.
 It requires us to consider the bearing that core beliefs have on how we think about ourselves, our relationship to other people and our place in the universe.
-In our teaching we therefore deal with fundamental questions that drive humanity’s common search for meaning, purpose and truth.
-Together we contemplate the range of answers that determine different people’s approach to life and their way of life.
+In our teaching, we therefore deal with fundamental questions that drive humanity’s common search for meaning, purpose and truth.
+Together we contemplate the range of answers that shape different approaches to life and ways of life.
 We thereby help children to cultivate enquiring minds, independent thinking skills and the ability to make reasoned judgments as they develop their own ideas, values and identities.

 At Buckland Primary School, our RE vision is to promote religious literacy so that children can engage both accurately and respectfully with different worldviews.
 We recognise that progress relies on the interplay of academic, spiritual, moral, social, cultural and emotional development.
-In keeping with our emphasis on resilience-building, children consider how different worldviews instill confidence to help people cope with setback and learn from mistakes.
-As children reflect on life’s mysteries and celebrate its wonders, they become conversant with recurring themes and appreciate commendable values.
-We encourage all pupils to experience the full breadth of our curriculum, but should parents or carers wish to exercise the right of withdrawal for all or part of RE, they should consult the headteacher.
-Our learning objectives for each lesson align with units of work from the Surrey Agreed Syllabus and convey corresponding insights, skills and attitudes.
+In keeping with our emphasis on resilience-building, children consider how different worldviews instil confidence to help people cope with setbacks and learn from mistakes.
+As children reflect on life’s mysteries and celebrate its wonders, they become conversant with recurring themes and values.
+We encourage all pupils to experience the full breadth and depth of our curriculum, but should parents or carers wish to exercise the right of withdrawal from all or part of RE, they should consult the headteacher.
+Our learning objectives for each lesson align with units of work from the Surrey Agreed Syllabus and develop corresponding insights, skills and attitudes.
 To summarise our provision, we refer to seven hallmarks of Religious Education at Buckland.
 These provide us with criteria against which to evaluate the intent, implementation and impact of our teaching.